Racism is Over: The Movie

 Here’s the kicker though: the movie is delightful to watch.
 Between the solid turnouts by Viggo Mortensen (“Captain Fantastic,” 2016) and Mahershala Ali (“Moonlight,” 2016) and a narrative worth its emotional weight, “Green Book” successfully deflects its viewers from the significant flaws in its image system.
 Viewers will be mesmerized by the banter between the leads and some incredibly moving scenes—really, on the first watch, the movie feels like an absolute winner.
 The more you think about it in retrospect, however, the more chances you have of getting madder.
 (Or it will probably make you feel better about being utterly ignorant about systemic racism; you choose.)

 Allow me to explain.
 Based on the real-life friendship between Frank “Tony Lip” Vallelonga (Mortensen) and Dr. Don Shirley (Ali), the film is loosely based on their time together on the road during Shirley’s tour in the deep, highly racist South of ’62.
 Here is where the actual Green Book comes in—authored by postal employee Victor Hugo Green, “The Negro Motorist Green Book” was “the bible for black travel” during the decades it was active.
-There’s one problem: the makers use the book merely as a prop than as a reminder of just how important a tool it was for blacks to bypass being victims of white supremacy even while on the move.
+There’s one problem: the makers use the book merely as a prop than as a reminder of just how important a tool it was for Black people to bypass being victims of white supremacy even while on the move.

 It’s not like the makers don’t try, though—in a scene halfway down the movie’s narrative, an initially racist Tony drops Shirley off at one of the recommended places for temporary accommodation in the Green Book.
 Realizing that this “For Colored Only” motel is incredibly unkempt, he blurts out (in a very expository fashion) how discriminatory this is.
 Much like specific arcs in “Three Billboards Outside Ebbing, Missouri” (2017) and “Bright” (2017), among other movies that grossly oversimplify racism, Farrelly makes Tony’s redemption much simpler—an unsurprising decision, considering Nick Vallelonga, Tony’s actual son, co-wrote the screenplay.